CodeChron/fullstack-js-preview-docs/app_homepage.md

 ![Mockup of homepage](images/home-anon.png)

 Let's break this down into a component hierarchy:

 ![Comp hierarchy of homepage](images/home-components.png)

+This will drive out our work for this feature.

+(We'll create the first few components together and then you'll be creating the remaining on your own.)

 - Add react via npm
 - ```npm init -f```